awsdocs/amazon-ec2-user-guide/doc_source/monitoring-scripts-intro.md

 + cloudwatch:ListMetrics
 + ec2:DescribeTags

-For more information, see [Working with IAM roles](iam-roles-for-amazon-ec2.md#working-with-iam-roles)\.
+For more information, see [Work with IAM roles](iam-roles-for-amazon-ec2.md#working-with-iam-roles)\.

 ## Install required packages<a name="mon-scripts-perl_prereq"></a>